na-na-hi/renget/archive/cpu-lora.md

 - [open_llama_3b_v2](https://huggingface.co/openlm-research/open_llama_3b_v2), [open_llama_7b_v2](https://huggingface.co/openlm-research/open_llama_7b_v2)
   - Converted and quantized it myself using the instructions in Appendix E to save bandwidth

 Each row in the tables below contains a deviation from the standard command above.
 Time is mostly shown in HH:MM format, with some times including "days".
+Estimated time is provided by llama.cpp itself.
+I capture the time reported at the 2nd iteration (the 0th doesn't include an estimate, the 1st is way off, and waiting around for 3rd+ iterations takes way too long for the longer tests).

 ### 3B Metrics